NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get all term types

-Return metadata for all term types for the specified terminology.
+`MetadataTests.GetTermTypes()` - Return  metadata for all term types for the specified terminology.

 ```
 curl "$API_URL/metadata/ncit/termTypes" | jq '.'